a43992899/EMIA6500E/code1_install_env/install_on_mac_and_linux.md

 TAs are using Visual Studio Code to write and run Python code.
 You can install Visual Studio Code on Mac by following the instructions on the [Visual Studio Code website](https://code.visualstudio.com/docs/setup/mac).

-Then you should follow this to install `python` and `jupyter` extensions on vscode.
-See [Install Python and Jupyter extensions](https://www.alphr.com/vs-code-open-jupyter-notebook/)

 # Install Miniconda on Mac and Linux
 You can refer to the [Miniconda installation guide](https://docs.anaconda.com/free/miniconda/) for more information.
 If you don't know how to open a terminal, you can refer to the [Terminal on Mac](https://www.howtogeek.com/682770/how-to-open-the-terminal-on-a-mac/) guide.